cancerberoSgx/typescript-ast-explorer/README.md

  * See it file structure and the AST nodes inside each file.
  * Navigate through the AST and source code like.

+### Issues

+ * in file view - remove details parent and leave the children only.
+ * should we add the code view in the file view?
+ * currently, because of custom  .d.ts, the project needs to declare the types in its own ts.config.json
+ * file view: expand first folder automatically.
+ * when switching from files view to code view it should open in last viewed node and vice versa - auto-expanding the tree

 ## TODO

  * query elements across the project using CSS-like language (tsquery)